onenewcode/axum-gate/README.md

 # Protecting your application

 After creating the connections to the storages, the actual protection of your application is pretty simple.
-All possibilities presented below can also be combined so you are not limited to choosing one.
+When protecting with a `Gate`, all requests are denied by default.
+All grant possibilities presented below can also be combined so you are not limited to choosing one.

 ## Limit access to a specific role